giovannicoppola/alfred-gsheets/README.md

 # alfred-gsheets

-Inspired by `I-sheet-you-not`, this Workflow provides the means to create new Workflows to access individual Google Sheets.
+Inspired by `I-sheet-you-not`, this Workflow creates new Workflows to access individual Google Sheets.

 ![](images/gsheets.gif)

-## Usage
+## 🚀Usage
 1. Open a Google Sheet in your browser.
-2. Launch `alfred-sheets` via keyword (default: `gshe`) or hotkey
+2. Launch `alfred-gsheets` via keyword (default: `gshe`) or hotkey
-3. `alfred-sheets` will check the frontmost page with one of three outcomes:
+3. `alfred-gsheets` will check the frontmost page with one of three outcomes:
 	1. The website is not a Google Sheet ▶️ check URL
 	2. The website is a Google Sheet but you don't have the right permissions ▶️ review the `Setting up` section
 	3. The website is a Google Sheet and you have at least viewing privileges ▶️ go to step 4
-4. `alfred-sheets` will list the individual worksheets.
-Select one to generate an `alfred-sheets` Workflow instance to browse that Sheet.
+4. `alfred-gsheets` will list the individual worksheets.
+Select one to generate a `alfred-gsheets` Workflow instance to browse that Sheet.
-5. Once a new Workflow is created, ↩️ will bring you to its `Workflow Configuration`, where changes to keyword etc. can be made:
+5. Once a new Workflow is created, ↩️ will lead you to its `Workflow Configuration`, where changes to keyword etc. can be made:
- - Header row (column headers).
-Set this to 0 if no header
+- `Header Row` (column headers).
+Row containing the column headers.
+Set this to 0 if no header.
- - columns for Tetle (required), subtitle and argument.
+- columns for Alfred's `Title` (required), `Subtitle` and `Arg`.
  	- Alternatively, a custom layout can be set as follows: up to three lines (for Title, Subtitle, and Arg), with layout text in quotes and column numbers in square brackets.
-Example:
+For example:

 ```
 Title: "College 🎓: [1]"